coding-cat-cosmo/game-gallery/README.md

  \<[Matthew Hunt](https://github.com/coding-cat-cosmo)\>
  \<[Cody Phu](https://github.com/codyphu)\>
  \<[Rohit Chandran](https://github.com/rchandran7)\>

- > ## Expectations
- > * Incorporate **at least two** distinct design patterns.
-You need to include at least *one* design pattern that we will teach this session:
- >   * Composite, Strategy, Abstract Factory, Visitor, or Decorator
- > * All design patterns need to be linked together (it can't be two distinct projects)
- > * Your project should be implemented in C++.
-If you wish to choose anoher programming language (e.g. Java, Python), please discuss with your lab TA to obtain permission.
- > * You can incorporate additional technologies/tools but they must be approved (in writing) by the instructor or the TA.
- > * Each member of the group **must** be committing code regularly and make sure their code is correctly attributed to them.
-We will be checking attributions to determine if there was equal contribution to the project.
-> * All project phases are to be submitted to this GitHub repository.
-You should modify this README file to reflect the different phases of the project.
-In addition, you should regularly hold sprint meetings with your group.

 ## Project Description
 > Video Games have a large presence in todays’ society so having a database for them with all the information at a user’s fingertips could save a lot of searching and backlogging to get specific data about each game.